 - Click here for 1&1

-NOTE: Before you begin, make sure you have the ability to add or edit a TXT entry to your DNS records.
+NOTE: Before you begin, make sure you can add or edit a TXT entry to your DNS records.
 There can be only one SPF record per domain.

 PRO TIP: If you're not sure who your domain host is, please go to https://whois.com and enter your domain, you can then look that up and the data will give you insight on who host's your domain.

 Once you've made your SPF updates, enter your domain at https://mxtoolbox.com/spf.aspx to confirm that the changes have worked.
-The following example illustrates what you'll see (in MXToolbox) when you've set up your SPF correctly.
+The following image illustrates what you'll see (in MXToolbox) when you've set up your SPF correctly.

 *PLEASE NOTE: It can take up to 24 hours for your changes to populate.
 DNS records for your domain normally will not update in real-time.

 Tips About Adding Your SPF Record (For IT Professionals)

 The format varies between various DNS platforms - please consult your specific documentation for instructions to enter an SPF record as a TXT record.
 It should look similar to